 - If the room temperature is around 75ºF, the dough will take about 8 hours to rise.

-- Around 65ºF, rising will take around 12 hours.
+- Around 65ºF, rising could take up to 12 hours.

 2. Stretch the dough gently.

-Now that the sourdough has had the time to rest and rise, you need to stretch it into a rectangle shape on your countertop.
+Now that the sourdough has had the time to rest and rise, you need to stretch it into a rectangle shape on your floured work surface.
 Do this as gently and carefully as possible to avoid ripping it.

 If it does rip, don’t panic.
 Just use your fingertips or rolling pin to bring some dough in and close any holes.